marcpage/libernet/notes.md

 You must keep your username and passphrase secret and should follow best practices for passwords.
 The username provides security through obscurity in that your private data is a needle in the haystack.
-They may use size analysis to find blocks that are about the size of private keys, but they will find blocks that are small files and partial files, making it hard to find in the first place.
+They may use size analysis to find blocks that are about the size of private keys, but they will find blocks that are small files and partial files, making it hard to find any Private Key in the first place.

 Once someone has what they suspect is a Private Key, they will need to guess your passphrase to decrypt the private key.
-This is why best practices for very strong passwords should be used when selecting the password (five random words, etc) because blocks that are about the right size for a Private Key can be decrypted by guessing common passwords or brute-force attempting short passwords.
+This is why best practices for very strong passwords should be used when selecting the password (four random words, at least 19 characters, etc.) because blocks that are about the right size for a Private Key can be decrypted by guessing common passwords or brute-force attempting short passwords.

 ```
 {